-The crimes committed against humanity that became known globally certainly influence moral narratives across borders and geographical barriers.
+The crimes committed against humanity that become known globally certainly influence moral narratives across borders and geographical barriers.
 They point to the limits of humanism and human decency.
-This way guiding principles are established in a form of common history from different perspectives and the integrated experience affects everyone involved.
+This way guiding principles are established in a form of common history from different perspectives and the integrated experience that affects everyone involved.
 The Holodomor genocide is a lesson that Ukraine and the rest of the world are yet to fully fathom and integrate into the local consciousness.

 The New York Times, 24 June 1990.

-The truth vs. Pulitzer Prize
+The truth vs. the Pulitzer Prize

-Ukrainian newspaper “Svoboda”, Jersey City, USA, 15 February, 1932.
+Ukrainian-language newspaper “Svoboda” (Freedom), Jersey City, USA, 15 February, 1932.

 Eventually, in 1933, during the very peak of the Holodomor, the paths of these two people crossed, turning them into the main voices that informed the world about the event in Ukraine.

 “I walked along through villages and twelve collective farms.
 Everywhere was the cry, ‘There is no bread.
-We are dying’.
+We are dying.’
 This cry came from every part of Russia, from the Volga, Siberia, White Russia, the North Caucasus, and Central Asia.
 I tramped through the black earth region because that was once the richest farmland in Russia and because the correspondents have been forbidden to go there to see for themselves what is happening.
 In the train a Communist denied to me that there was a famine.
 I flung a crust of bread which I had been eating from my own supply into a spittoon.
 A peasant fellow-passenger fished it out and ravenously ate it.
 I threw an orange peel into the spittoon and the peasant again grabbed it and devoured it.
 The Communist subsided.
 I stayed overnight in a village where there used to be two hundred oxen and where there now are six.
 The peasants were eating the cattle fodder and had only a month’s supply left.”

-The winter of 1932 to the summer of 1933 was the peak of what would later be recognised as the genocide of Ukrainian people.
-In the attempts to break the resistance of Ukrainian villagers against collectivisation and the unrealistic grain procurement plans, the Soviet government first took away all grains, then all food, and then limited the ability to travel inside the country.
-At first, the villagers did not have any documentation and were not allowed to purchase train tickets without permission from the head of the kolhosp.
+The winter of 1932 to the summer of 1933 was the peak of what would later be recognised as the genocide of the Ukrainian people.
+In attempts to break the resistance of Ukrainian villagers against collectivisation and the unrealistic grain procurement plans, the Soviet government first took away all grain, then all food, and then limited the ability to travel inside the country.
+At first, the villagers did not have any documentation and were not allowed to purchase train tickets without permission from the head of the kolhosp (the collective farm).
 Later, in 1933, even this was forbidden.
 The villages essentially turned into cemeteries.
-To make the situation even worse, there were “black boards”: if a village was added to it, it was blamed for failing the grain procurement plan and was doomed.
+To make the situation even worse, there were “black boards”, or “boards of infamy”: if a village was added to it, it was blamed for failing the grain procurement plan and was doomed.
 Jones, once in love with the far-away industrial land, saw death, destruction, and total starvation with his own eyes.

 “The Five-Year Plan has built many fine factories.
 But it is bread that makes factory wheels go round, and the Five-Year Plan has destroyed the bread supplier of Russia.”

 “To put it brutally — you can’t make an omelette without breaking eggs, and the Bolshevik leaders are just as indifferent to the casualties that may be involved in their drive toward socialism as any General during the World War who ordered a costly attack in order to show his superiors that he and his division possessed the proper soldierly spirit.
-In fact, the Bolsheviki are more indifferent because they are animated by fanatical conviction.”
+In fact, the Bolsheviki are more indifferent because they are animated by fanatical conviction”.

-Vitaly Portnikov, journalist.
-Photo by Oleg Pereverzev.
+Vitalii Portnikov, a journalist.
+Photo by Oleh Pereverzev.

 In 1935, Jones died under unknown circumstances.
-The authority of Pulitzer Prize fame triumphed, burying millions of Ukrainians together with Gareth.
+The authority of the Pulitzer Prize fame triumphed, burying millions of Ukrainians together with Gareth.

 Breaking the silence

-Viktoriia Horbunova, psychologist.
-Photo by Valentin Kuzan.
+Viktoriia Horbunova, a psychologist.
+Photo by Valentyn Kuzan.

 In the 1950s and 1960s, there were some works about the Holodomor published in the U.S. and Canada.
-For example, “The Black Deeds of the Kremlin: A White Book”, a two-volume reference book published in Toronto, or “1933 Famine in Ukraine: evidence for the extermination of Ukrainian villagers by Moscow” by Yurii Semenko published in New York.
-In 1962, also in New York, the first volume of Vasyl Barka’s novel “Yellow Prince” came out, and is still one of the most known fictional stories about the Holodomor events.
-At that time, the Canadian Institute of Ukrainian Studies in Edmonton, Canada existed, as well as The Ukrainian Research Institute, Harvard University, founded by Omeljan Pritsak.
+For example, The Black Deeds of the Kremlin: A White Book, a two-volume reference book published in Toronto in English, or The 1933 Famine in Ukraine: Eyewitness Testimonies about Moscow’s Extermination of the Ukrainian Peasants by Yurii Semenko published in New York.
+In 1962, also in New York, the first volume of Vasyl Barka’s novel Yellow Prince came out, and is still one of the most well-known fictional stories about the Holodomor events.
+At that time, the Canadian Institute of Ukrainian Studies in Edmonton, Canada, operated, as well as The Ukrainian Research Institute, Harvard University, founded by Omeljan Pritsak.

 Your dead chose me

 In 1983, Bohdan Krawchenko, S. Maksudov, aka Aleksandr Babionyshev, James Mace, and Roman Serbyn spoke at the Scientific Conference at the University of Quebec.
 Attention to the events in Ukraine in 1932–1933 grew on different levels.
-The representatives of the USSR and Ukraine in the UN were forced to escape from western journalists and keep silent in response to multiple questions about the famine.
+The representatives of the USSR and Ukraine in the UN were forced to escape from Western journalists and keep silent in response to multiple questions about the famine.

-Preparing Resistance to Growing Reaction', by Letkar.
-Photo from Gareth Jones’ collection of Soviet political campaign posters purchased during his visit to the Soviet Union in 1931.
+“Preparing Resistance to Growing Reaction”, by Letkar.
+Photo from Gareth Jones’s collection of Soviet political campaign posters purchased during his visit to the Soviet Union in 1931.

-The Committee agreed that since the USSR intended to destroy the Ukrainian population, it “considers it justified to think that the genocide against Ukrainian people did happen and contradicted the norms of international law in force at the time”.
+The Commission agreed that since the USSR intended to destroy the Ukrainian population, it “considers it justified to think that the genocide against Ukrainian people did happen and contradicted the norms of international law in force at the time”.

-In 1986, thanks to the materials gathered by James Mace, Robert Conquest published a book called “The Harvest of Sorrow: Soviet Collectivisation and the Terror-Famine”, which became a bestseller.
+In 1986, thanks to the materials gathered by James Mace, Robert Conquest published a book called The Harvest of Sorrow: Soviet Collectivisation and the Terror-Famine, which became a bestseller.
 Later, Mace wrote, “My fate is such that your dead chose me.”
-Starting in 1993, he lived in Ukraine.
+Starting from 1993, he lived in Ukraine.
 In 2003, with the assistance of James Mace, The Holodomor Victims Remembrance Day was established in Ukraine.
 On the last Saturday of November, candles glow in windows, lit in remembrance of grandparents, parents, brothers, sisters, and friends who died in the genocide.
-Until his death in 2004, the researcher kept publishing articles in the newspaper “Den” (“Day”) and worked at the Kyiv Mohyla Academy.
-In November 2005, Viktor Yushchenko posthumously awarded James Mace with The Order of Prince Yaroslav the Wise.
+Until his death in 2004, the researcher kept publishing articles in the newspaper “Den” (“Day”) and worked at the Kyiv-Mohyla Academy.
+In November 2005, the Ukrainian President Viktor Yushchenko posthumously awarded James Mace with The Order of Prince Yaroslav the Wise.

 Dropping the Iron Curtain